 Sources of government information and reporting.
 The first domain of the core credential blueprint discussed how to analyze the business model of an organization and identify sources of information that explain the purpose of an organization and describe the environment within which it operates.
 Unique considerations related to the federal government that should be included in this analysis include identifying federal government specific sources of information and reporting.
 Given the importance of internal controls in the federal government, sources of information frequently come from activities that support internal controls assessments.
-For example, internal management reviews that focus on financial systems, cyber security and performance management provide valuable insights into risk management government Accountability (GAO) High Risk Reports can serve as measures of severity associated with certain key risks faced by a federal agency.
+For example, internal management reviews that focus on financial systems, cyber security and performance management provide valuable insights into risk management governance, framework and process.
+Additionally, external reports such as Office of Inspectors General (OIG) Management Challenges and Government Accountability (GAO) High Risk Reports can serve as measures of severity associated with certain key risks faced by a federal agency.